Words Without Borders announces the second annual Momentum Grant for Early-Career Translators, judged by Sawad Hussain.

 Who is eligible?
-Translators who have not published a book-length translation, in any genre, in any part of the world, and who are not under contract for a book-length translation are eligible.
+Translators who have not published a book-length translation into English, in any genre, in any part of the world, and who are not under contract for a book-length translation into English are eligible.

 Who qualifies as “underrepresented”?
-Translators who identify as Black, Indigenous, people of color, disabled, LGBTQIA; non-native English speakers translating into English; translators who do not hold MAs or MFAs or have had some equivalent type of training.
+Translators who identify as Black, Indigenous, people of color, disabled, LGBTQIA; non-native English speakers translating into English; translators who have neither received an MA or MFA or completed an equivalent type of training.
 Translators working from Indigenous, endangered, and other often-marginalized languages are especially encouraged to apply.
 Applicants may address their eligibility in their personal statements if desired.